Earth – Faith – Peace: An Interreligious Youth Teach-in 2015

 The Earth – Faith – Peace Blog: Getting to know our staff and participants

-John Mundell is an environmental engineer/geologist and President and founder of Mundell & Associates, an environmental consulting company that provides services to government agencies, municipalities, and industries all over the world.
-With expertise in environmental crises management related to water supply and contamination, wastewater treatment and human-health risk assessment, the company is a part of the Economy of Communion network of businesses begun by Focolare Movement founder Chiara Lubich that operate for the good of society.
-John is active in EcoOne and is passionate about bringing together diverse viewpoints to bring about a more balanced approach to environmental sustainability.
+John Mundell is an environmental engineer, and the President and founder of Mundell & Associates, an environmental consulting company that provides services to government agencies, municipalities, and industries all over the world.
+John and his company provide expertise in environmental crises that plague towns, industrial areas, and entire nations, all while keeping in mind the Economy of Communion, an idea espoused by Focolare founder Chiara Lubich that businesses can and should operate as much for the benefit of their companies as for the good of society.

 Ethan Bodnaruk is a Ph.D.
 Student in Ecological Engineering at SUNY-ESF focusing on urban forest ecosystem services and the transformation of wastes into resources.
 He holds an M.S. in Nuclear Engineering and worked for four years as an engineer and project manager at the National Nuclear Security Administration.

 Broadly interested in subjects of science, spirituality, and ethics he has also spent nine months living at contemplative monasteries practicing meditation.
 His combination of rational analytic thinking and drive for broad understanding, meaning, and spirituality make him an ideal communicator and bridge between science and spirituality.